Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Characteristic

+We will see in section \ref{unifstat} that in characteristic $0$, the $\sharp$ functor preserves exact sequences of abelian varieties.
+This is not the case in characteristic $p$, even for ordinary abelian varieties.

-In contrast to the characteristic $0$ case, in characteristic $p$ there are counterexamples to the exactness of $\sharp$, even for ordinary abelian varieties.
-They will have to be quite different from the counterexamples seen in the previous section for semiabelian varieties, as can be seen from the following direct corollary of Proposition \ref{torsioninkernel}.
+The examples of non exactness for abelian varieties will have to be quite different from the examples seen in the previous section for semiabelian varieties, as can be seen from the following direct corollary of Proposition \ref{torsioninkernel}.
 Recall from Fact \ref{caseswithRMR} that for all abelian varieties $A$, $A^\sharp$ has finite relative Morley rank.